 The trail climbs the ridge from Gul Bhanjyang to another pass at 2620m.
 The trail steadily rises through the prickly-leaved oak forest with excellent views of the mountains and the Helambu valley.
 The trek proceeds due north up the Yurin Danda ridge and affords views of the peaks above Langtang and the Gosaikunda peaks.
 The trail climbs above Kutumsang on a steep, eroded trail, mostly through fir and rhododendron forests where there are only a few shepherds’ huts.
 The trail descends to Magen Goth and continues to climb, steeply at first, and then more gradually, the trail makes some ups and downs passing through forests, across flower-strewn meadows and crossing streams.
 A steep path raises above the village to a fluttering white prayer flag on a mind swept hilltop, offering a perfect panorama of the Langtang Himalaya.
 We arrived at Tharepati Rise early for excellent close-up views of Gosaikunda and surrounding high mountains.
 Overnight stay at the lodge.

-Today the trails gradually descend to Melamchi Pul Bazaar through meadows and cultivated fields.
-On the way, you come across several old villages.
-With the spectacular Mountain View, you will get to interact with local and friendly people.
-From here, take a drive of around 3-4 hrs to the Kathmandu valley.
+Today we take the short way to Timbu village about 2 and half hour walking.
+From here, take a drive of around 5 hrs drive to the Kathmandu valley.
 Enjoy the panoramic views all the way, enjoying the fresh air and forested road.
-Drive back to Kathmandu by bus or private vehicle; join Nepali cultural dinner in the evening overnight in Kathmandu hotel.
+Drive back to Kathmandu by bus or private vehicle.

 Not satisfied with this itinerary?
 Cutomize Now